withastro/starlight/.changeset/modern-dragons-reply.md

 "@astrojs/starlight": patch
 ---

-Fixes localisation of code block UI elements
+Fixes localisation of code block UI elements when using the Sätteri Markdown processor